transpose-publishing/landscapeStudy/README.md

 |analysis-scripts/07-print-coreview-policies.Rmd|Notebook that displays all co-review-policies so they can be printed out on paper for further inspection (finding duplicates)|
 |analysis-scripts/08-upload-analysis.R|Script used to upload the rendered analysis to GoogleDrive.|

-: Additional files for scraping and exploring data